galfas/statistic-service/README.md

 * `testAcceptanceLocal` - executes cucumber tests

 ## Running
-This a Spring Boot application, so it is packed as a jar.
+This is a Spring Boot application, so it is packed as a jar.
 To start the app, execute:
 ```
 java -Dspring.profiles.active=<profile(s)> -Dserver.port=<port> -jar <pathToJar>.jar
 ```
 Or run the main class(Application.java) from any IDE.

-Note, tenant configuration must be supplied for the app to start up, see below for details.

 ## Used design Patterns: ##
 1. Builder